National Parks, Ranked from Least to Most Popular

 One of the most famous national parks is renowned around the world, and it's little wonder why.
 The 277-mile long canyon carved by the Colorado River showcases millions of years of rock layers exposed by erosion.

-At this park, visitors can enjoy a range of activities, from helicopter rides offering aerial views to white-water-rafting tours at the bottom of the canyon, and from slow-moving donkey tours descending into the depths to steep ascending climbs on numerous hiking trails.
+At this gorgeous Arizona park, visitors can enjoy a range of activities, from helicopter rides offering aerial views to white-water-rafting tours at the bottom of the canyon, and from slow-moving donkey tours descending into the depths to steep ascending climbs on numerous hiking trails.

 And we haven’t even mentioned the abundant wildlife that runs rampant here.
 What's not to love?